m3dwards/parity-website/content/posts/2019-11-25_parity-app-available-in-the-app-stores/index.md

 +++

+# Maximum 35 characters
+title = "Parity app available in the app stores"
+# Maximum 65 characters
-title = "Parity app available in the app stores" description = "Download now from the App Store or Play Store" date = "2019-11-25" categories = ["Business Development"] tags = [] author = " " social_image = ""
+description = "Download now from the App Store or Play Store" date = "2019-11-25" categories = ["Business Development"] tags = [] author = " "
+# Image(JPG or PNG) with a size less than 300KB and minimum dimensions of 300 x 200
+social_image = ""
 social_image_alt_text = ""